 La Paix – For Moroccan food.

-I thought this was all Taghzout had to offer but when I spent a morning waking through the village I found my self at the beach with a view of umbrellas in all colours in front of me and I couldn’t believe how many ocean side cafes and restaurants there were and most of them are all very modern offering smoothies, pizza’s, tagines, seafood, and best of all.. good wifi!
+I thought this was all Taghazout had to offer but when I spent a morning walking through the village I found my self at the beach with a view of umbrellas in all colours in front of me and I couldn’t believe how many oceanside cafes and restaurants there were and most of them are all very modern offering smoothies, pizza’s, tagines, seafood, and best of all.. good wifi!
 These places come with slightly higher prices but they also come with a view!

 Here are a few really good restaurants in Taghazout by the beach I either ate at or came across that I really liked: